javiunzu/devsecops/pre-commit-hooks.md

 One approach is using a pre-receive hook on the server to run the same tools a developer is supposed to run.
-While this will effectively avoid polluting the repository's history, this might be too strict, and a false positive of a poorly configured tool can block the whole team.
-These hooks are intended for enforcing policies and usually developers do not have control over the server settings.
+While this will effectively avoid polluting the repository's history, it doesn't scale well: different projects have different needs, and even within a project the required tests and versions of the tools change over time.
+Server hooks are intended for enforcing policies for all the users of a repository and usually developers do not have control over the server settings.

 Another option is running the tools independently as part of the CI to validate the code.
 Although this will let potentially dangerous commits in, the team can